-The project "Mobility plans and concepts in Hesse" develops synopses and basics for sustainable mobility planning in Hessian municipalities and regions.
+The project "Mobility plans and concepts in Hesse" develops an overview and groundwork of sustainable mobility planning for Hessian municipalities and the region.
 On behalf of the FZ-NUM (Fachzentrum für nachhaltige urbane Mobilität des Landes Hessen) and ivm GmbH (Integriertes Verkehrs- und Mobilitätsmanagement Region Frankfurt RheinMain), commonly used mobility measures and planning methods in Hesse are analysed, and recommendations and an interactive knowledge platform are developed on this basis.

 For this purpose, a set of guiding instruments for sustainable mobility planning processes is to be developed, which includes both content-related aspects (e.g. goals, strategies, fields of action, measures) and process-related characteristics of good planning (e.g. participation, institutional cooperation, learning-oriented evaluation).

 In addition, a knowledge base for the Hessian municipalities is to be established, which documents and categorises, on the basis of selected criteria, which plans and concepts relating to mobility and transport are available in Hessen at municipal, regional and state level.
 On the basis of technical, content and methodological analyses for various spatial categories and in close feedback with central actors in Hessen, supporting and inhibiting factors of an organisational, procedural, legislative and structural nature for sustainable mobility planning processes will be identified.
 Synopses and selected case studies will then form the basis for deriving content-related, organisational and procedural recommendations for the future development and implementation of integrated sustainable mobility concepts.